 Try to nail your first one as you get started, then expand your customer experience across the rest of your customer base.
-Whether it’s using technology to enhance your customer experience or a discussion starter campaign, there are a whole slew of ways to make sure your website is leading the way.
+Whether it’s using technology to enhance your customer experience or a discussion starter campaign, there is a whole slew of customer feedback to make sure your website is leading the way.

 Here are six things you need to keep in mind when creating a delightful customer experience:

 1. Customer service should extend beyond the website